Himalayan Yoga Academy

 2. De-Stressing

-, in the same way, our minds lose focus, and we stress.
+In the same way, our minds lose focus, and we become stressed.
 Working under pressure, as most of us do, aggravates vata and produces stress.
 This vata imbalance affects the joints first—and isn’t it so that we often first notice high-stress levels by a sore, clenched jaw?
 Ayurveda, through diet and lifestyle, alleviates stress.
 These practices ameliorate vata imbalance and soothe pitta.
 Ayurveda has a comprehensive, long-term approach to revitalizing energy.

 3. Revitalizing Energy